cmdevries/LMW-tree/README.md

 LMW-tree is licensed under the BSD license.

-See http://ktree.sourceforge.net/emtree/clueweb09/ and http://ktree.sourceforge.net/emtree/clueweb12/ for examples of clusters produced by the EM-tree algorithm.
-The ClueWeb09 dataset contains 500 million documents and was clustered into 700,000 clusters.
-The ClueWeb12 datasets contains 733 million documents and was clustered into 600,000 clusters.
-The document to cluster mappings and other related files area available at http://sourceforge.net/projects/ktree/files/clueweb_clusters/.
+See the [ClueWeb09 clusters](http://ktree.sourceforge.net/emtree/clueweb09/) and the [ClueWeb12 clusters](http://ktree.sourceforge.net/emtree/clueweb12/) for examples of clusters produced by the EM-tree algorithm.
+The ClueWeb09 dataset contains 500 million web pages and was clustered into 700,000 clusters.
+The ClueWeb12 datasets contains 733 million web pages and was clustered into 600,000 clusters.
+The document to cluster mappings and other related files area available at [SourceForge](http://sourceforge.net/projects/ktree/files/clueweb_clusters/).